You Have Value

 Imagine the gut-dropping feeling of being told that if you survive, you may never walk again.
-This is what the doctors told Kim Penny after a devastating snow tubing accident in the backcountry of the Colorado Mountains.
+This is what the doctors told Kim Penny after a devastating snow tubing accident in the backcountry of the San Juan Mountains.
 But after years of emotional and physical turmoil, with the help of a great support system consisting of family and other mentors, she not only walks again but climbs mountains both literally and figuratively.
 She motivates students by showing them how to overcome their own seemingly impossible obstacles.

 “I didn’t walk through my recovery alone, but I did have to take the first step.”

 Through her personal story of recovery and triumph, Kim teaches students how not to allow their fears and self-doubt overshadow the positive things in their lives.
 She encourages empathy by sharing about friends lost to suicide, helping students understand how to get outside of their own problems and recognize the pain in others.
-Lastly, she demonstrates that while everyone has experienced some level of brokenness, no one needs to be alone – that there is help out there via mentors and others who care.
+Lastly, she demonstrates that while everyone has experienced some level of emotional or physical pain, no one needs to be alone – that there is help out there via mentors and others who care.

 Kim grew up in Lawrence, Kansas and attended the University of Nebraska on a cheerleading scholarship.
 She married her husband Jon and they moved to Durango, Colorado where she settled into a career in Real Estate and Finance.
 One year into her marriage, the accident occurred.
 Through the trauma, she learned to value those who supported her, and when none of her worst fears were realized, she learned to live with a grateful heart and focus on the blessings that life offers.
 These are messages she now shares with her teen audiences.